 The Authority owns and maintains both structured and surface parking facilities in Downtown Pittsburgh and on the City's North Shore.
 The Stadium Authority (Note 1) also owns two parking garages, and several lots, all of which are located on the City's North Shore.
 These combined facilities provide daily commuter parking, as well as event parking related to the Authority's venues.
-Certain of the Authority's and Stadium Authority's combined parking revenues from 1,529 parking spaces are pledged as security for the Parking System Revenue Bonds, Series of 2017 (Note 6).
+Certain of the Authority's and Stadium Authority's combined parking revenues are pledged as security for the Parking System Revenue Bonds, Series of 2017 (Note 6).